-Countless websites, apps, and virtual tools offer compelling discounts, deals, coupons, and other types of help for budget-conscious digital shoppers.
-A handful offer relief for brick-and-mortar shoppers as well.
+Countless websites offer compelling discounts, deals, and coupons for budget-conscious online store shoppers.
+A handful offer similar perks for brick-and-mortar shoppers as well.

-But the quality of these websites, apps, and tools varies widely.
-Some have a very limited selection or unreliable, outdated inventories filled with coupon codes that don’t work.
+But the quality of these tools varies widely.
+Some have a minimal selection or unreliable, outdated inventories filled with coupon codes that don’t work.

-Shoppers hoping to avoid disappointment at checkout need to know which they can rely on and which they can safely pass on.
+Shoppers hoping to avoid checkout disappointment need to know which they can rely on and which they can safely pass on.

-Best Discount and Deal Sites: Direct-Sale or Hybrid Models
+Best Deal Websites With Direct-Sale or Hybrid Models

-These discount and deal sites all have a direct sales component that allows users to purchase deeply discounted items on-site or through an app.
+These discount and deal sites all have a direct sales component allowing users to purchase deeply discounted products on-site or through an app.
 Some also curate coupons, special deals, and instant discounts from third-party retailers.

-- What It Is: A catchall discounting site and app that includes a direct-sale online marketplace and curated, time-limited coupons for online and offline purchases.
+- What It Is: A catchall discount site and app that includes a direct-sale online marketplace and curated, time-limited coupons for online and offline purchases

-- What It Offers: Deep discounts with local retail partners in most major U.S. cities, special coupons for discounts on goods and services purchased online or in-person, and a rapidly expanding online marketplace with deeply discounted consumer items.
+- What It Offers: Deep discounts from local retail partners in most major U.S. cities; special coupons for discounts on goods and services purchased online or in-person; and a rapidly expanding online marketplace with deeply discounted consumer items

-Groupon pioneered the “social deals” concept, wherein large numbers of customers purchase deeply discounted, time-limited coupons for specific product or service packages.
+Groupon pioneered the concept of social deals.
+It allows large numbers of customers to purchase deeply discounted, time-limited coupons for specific product or service packages.

-Groupon offers coupons for everything from home goods and groceries to recreational outings to vacation packages and big-ticket electronic items.
+Groupon offers coupons for everything from home goods and groceries to activities to vacation packages and big-ticket electronics.
 It organizes coupons by product or service category and location, so it’s easy to search for relevant coupons in your area.

 Groupon also oversees a growing goods marketplace called Groupon Goods.
-You can buy direct from Groupon Goods, cutting out the local retail middleman.
+You can buy directly from Groupon Goods, cutting out the local retailer and saving money.

 Groupon Goods deals are also time-limited, so you often need to act fast.
 Whether you purchase coupons or buy directly from Groupon, you can count on huge discounts — upward of 90% in some cases.